Convergent autoencoder approximation of low bending and low distortion manifold embeddings: A low bending and low distortion regularization for encoders

-In what follows we give more details on the manifold $\overline M$ and the low bending and low distortion loss functional (\cf~\cite{Le03}).
-We consider a smooth compact $m$-dimensional Riemannian manifold $(\overline M,g)$ with metric $g$ and with or without boundary (the boundary shall have dimension $m-1$).
-Let us denote by $M$ the relative interior of $\overline M$, \ie, the subset of points with a neighborhood in $M$ diffeomorphic to the open $m$-dimensional unit disc $B_1^m(0)\subset\R^m$, and by $d_M(x,y)$ the Riemannian distance between any two points $x,y\in M$.
-Further let $T_xM$ denote the tangent space to $M$ at $x\in M$ and $\exp_x$ the Riemannian exponential map defined on (a subset of) $T_xM$.
+Let us denote by $d_M(x,y)$ the Riemannian distance between any two points $x,y\in M$.
+Further, let $TM$ denote the tangent bundle of $M$, $T_xM$ the tangent space to $M$ at $x\in M$ and $\exp_x$ the Riemannian exponential map defined on (a subset of) $T_xM$.
 As mentioned before, for training of our encoder we will employ the Riemannian mean of point pairs $(x,y)\in M\times M$.
-If $y=\exp_xv$ for $v\in T_xM$ the initial velocity of the unique shortest geodesic connecting $x$ with $y$, then the Riemannian mean, which simply equals the geodesic midpoint, is given by $\av_M(x,y)=\exp_x\frac v2$.
+By Riemannian mean we mean the midpoint of the unique geodesic connecting $x$ and $y$ in $M$, if it exists.
+If $y=\exp_xv$, where $v\in T_xM$ is the initial velocity of this unique shortest geodesic connecting $x$ with $y$, the Riemannian mean is given by $\av_M(x,y)=\exp_x\frac v2$.
 If no such $v\in T_xM$ exists (for instance due to nonunique shortest geodesics), the Riemannian mean is not defined.
-(Note that one could slightly generalize the definition of the Riemannian mean as the midpoint of shortest connecting curves in $\overline M$, which may include curves touching the boundary of $M$, but this way there might exist several $y\in M$ with same $\av_M(x,y)$ for which reason we refrain from this generalization.)
+(Note that one could slightly generalize the definition of the Riemannian mean as the midpoint of shortest connecting curves in $\overline M$, which may include curves touching the boundary of $M$.
+However, this way there might exist several $y\in M$ with same $\av_M(x,y)$, for which reason we refrain from this generalization.)
 Therefore we will require some natural conditions on the behavior of the Riemannian exponential map associated with $M$.
 To state those, let $V_x\subset T_xM$ denote the (automatically star-shaped) largest open set on which $\exp_x$ is defined.
-We will assume that there exist constants $r_0>0$ and $0 < \kappa <\pi$ such that the following holds.
+We will assume that there exist constants $r_0>0$ and $0 < \kappa < \pi/2$ such that the following holds: